udayagopi587/ArealRobotics_AutonomousDrone/GuestureControlTello/README.md

 4) Now we are ready with our dataset, we now build a KNN classifier to recognize our gestures.
     Train_X  =  N * [(x0,y0), (x1,y1) …… (x20,y20)]
     Train_Y = N*label for each hand gesture
-    You can refer to knncvs.py to train the KNN classifier and save model as pickle file.

 5) Let's test the classifier on real time.
-You can refer PoseModule.py to test our classifier out.
+You can refer tello_gesture_controller.py to test our classifier out.

 6) Now all is left to implement drone control using our gestures.
-You can refer to drone_pose_control.py
+You can refer to gesture_test_drone.py